 The Department of Linguistics invites applications from students interested in pursuing a fully-funded joint PhD program in Linguistics focusing on cross-disciplinary training and collaboration.
 Students will have a primary focus in Linguistics, with secondary focus in another department in Arts, Sciences and Engineering.

 The faculty in the Department of Linguistics are grounded in the traditional fields of formal linguistics, employing empirical methodologies to examine data and topics in experimental syntax, semantics, pragmatics, phonetics, laboratory phonology, and morphology in collaboration with researchers in allied fields.
 Our work incorporates contemporary issues and practices in language documentation, corpus linguistics, dialect variation and Sociolinguistics.

-Linguistics is a core member of Rochester's Center for Language Sciences, which also includes researchers in Brain & Cognitive Sciences, Computer Science, Philosophy, and related departments, such as Biomedical Engineering and departments at the Eastman School of Music.
+Linguistics is a core member of Rochester's Center for Language Sciences, which also includes researchers in Computer Science, Philosophy, and related departments, such as Biomedical Engineering, Brain and Cognitive Sciences, and departments at the Eastman School of Music.
 At Rochester, cross disciplinary collaborative work is the norm.